 Keeping your inner child alive often depends on your quality of life.
 Despite your best efforts and most positive thinking, the quality of your life can be upset and turn on a dime.
 A health issue or financial loss may prevent you from seeing or feeling the wonders around you.
 However, for those of you who have everyday solvable problems (what I call ‘grey’ problems) – the aches and pains, the worries and disappointments, and the frustrations – you have absolute control over how to keep your inner child alive.

-How many of you do?
-How many of you know how?
+But how many of you do?
+And how many of you know how to?

 Make the Choice